DigiScore/neoscore/README.md

 neoscore.show()
 ```

+If you have installation problems, please see [our troubleshooting guide](https://neoscore.org/community/support.html).

 ## Documentation

 Visit [neoscore.org](https://neoscore.org) for thorough documentation and dozens of examples.
 You can find more [elaborate examples in this repository here](https://github.com/DigiScore/neoscore/blob/main/examples).